fenixkz/rl_journey/Lesson-2/theory.md

 ### EV-SARSA: Even More On-Policy

 **EV-SARSA** takes this a step further.
-It recognizes that SARSA's update, while on-policy, is still based on a single, potentially noisy sample ($a'$).
+It recognizes that SARSA's update, while on-policy, is still based on a single, potentially noisy sample $a'$.
 If $a'$ was a random exploration move, it gives a poor representation of the true value of being in state $s'$.

 EV-SARSA aims to compute the true expected value of the next state under the current policy.
 As you remember, the state-value $V(s)$ is the weighted sum of all possible Q-values, where the weights are the probabilities of taking each action.